-In the extensive presentation of the museum’s collection of art, architecture and design, the exhibits are interpreted through song – conjuring all the beauty, cruelty, humour, and thoughtfulness that art can convey.
+A very special performance has been created for the opening of the new National Museum.
+Deep in the heart of the museum, the extensive presentation of its collection of art, architecture and design, the exhibits are interpreted through song – conjuring all the beauty, cruelty, humour and thoughtfulness that art can convey.

-Created by Italian-Belgian artist Francesca Grilli, “Family” is about time, as represented by the different generations and their voices.
+Created by the Italian / Belgian artist Francesca Grilli, “Family” is about time, as represented by the different generations and their voices.
 Through their interaction with the objects on display, which represent a period of three thousand years, the performance acquires an extended time dimension.

 “I like the idea of a family taking ownership of the museum.
 By celebrating their favourite exhibits in song, they themselves become part of the institution,” says Grilli.

 In 2021, Grilli together with the National Museum invited applications from families fond of singing.
 Any such family could apply, provided they could muster at least three generations.
 Exploring concepts such as love and community, “Family” is about more than just biological ties.